tudorflanja/basys3-VGA-controller/README.md

 ---

-This project was developed in collaboration with Daian Mihai, as part of our studies at the Technical University of Cluj-Napoca (UTCN) 🎓.
+This project was created in collaboration with Daian Mihai for the Digital System Design course at the Technical University of Cluj-Napoca (UTCN) 🎓.